-Aspire is excited to be participating in the 2013 NAEYC Conference, where Wheelock College faculty members will give a report on the Wheelock TeachBoston program.
+Aspire participated in the 2013 NAEYC Conference, where Wheelock College faculty members gave a report on the Wheelock TeachBoston program.
 View a pdf of the Wheelock TeachBoston Presentation.

 MA Early Learning Standards: A Key for Early Learning Systems